rhodyprog4ds/BrownFall20/_sources/assignments/08-regression.md

 Do you think a model more complex than linear would be better?
 How could you tell?

 ## Grading

+Include description of what you're doing, why you're doing it, and what the results mean at each step of your analysis so that we can tell that you understand.

 For regression level 2, complete part 1.